sougata-ub/saha-bari-kali-pujo/index.md

 You might dejectedly wonder, **"Then can I never experience Brahman?"**

 The paradox is, you already are experiencing _It_, always.
-Because, as the [Chandogya Upanishad](https://en.wikipedia.org/wiki/Chandogya_Upanishad) mentions, you are _It_. [**Tat tvam asi**](https://en.wikipedia.org/wiki/Mah%C4%81v%C4%81kyas) — You are That.
+Because, as the [Chandogya Upanishad](https://en.wikipedia.org/wiki/Chandogya_Upanishad) mentions, you are _It_. [**Tat tvam asi**](https://en.wikipedia.org/wiki/Mah%C4%81v%C4%81kyas) - You are That.
 Just as you infer the presence of light from the objects it reveals, you can infer Brahman from the very fact that you see, think, and feel.
 Objects in a room are not visible in the absence of light.
 Hence, seeing the objects is evidence of the presence of the illuminating light.
 Similarly, this entire existence is lit by That Consciousness.
 Every dream, every silence, every moment of awareness, every experience of yours is _Its_ evidence.
 Even the question "Can I experience Brahman?" arises within _Its_ light.
 Just like the ocean and its waves are nothing but water, you and Shakti are nothing but manifestations of Brahman.

 This is the unchanging truth that death cannot touch.
 Your body will die, your mind and the sense of "I" will dissolve, but your Swarupa (your true essence) is eternal.
 It is infinite, unborn, and deathless.
 As Sri Krishna declares in the [Bhagavad Gita](https://www.holy-bhagavad-gita.org/index/) (2.17-2.25): the Self is indestructible; weapons cannot cut it, fire cannot burn it, water cannot wet it, wind cannot dry it.

-As Sri Krishna declares in the [Bhagavad Gita](https://www.holy-bhagavad-gita.org/index/):

 > **avināśhi tu tadviddhi yena sarvam idaṁ tatam, vināśham avyayasyāsya na kaśhchit kartum arhati ॥** (2.17)
 >